-The text-align property describes how the inline-level content of a block is aligned along the inline axis if the content does not completely fill the line box.
+The text-align CSS property describes how the inline-level content of a block is aligned along the inline axis if the content does not completely fill the line box.

 object.style.textAlign = "value";

 <'text-align'> = start | end | left | right | center | justify | match-parent | justify-all

 Inline-level content is aligned to the start edge of the line box.